First Responder – Alumni Resources

 It is recommended that this upgrade be completed within one year – if it has been over a year, or if you do not feel prepared for this intensive upgrade, contact us to receive a discount on a full EMR course.

-To register, go to the Upgrade to Emergency Medical Responder, course page, select your dates, and use the code ALUMNI10 to get your 10% alumni discount off the $995 course fee!
+To register, go to the Upgrade to Emergency Medical Responder, course page, select your dates, and use the code ALUMNI10 to get your 10% alumni discount off the course fee!

-Your Schedule 2 Endorsement Training
+Your Schedule 2 License Endorsements

 In September 2022, the Minister of Health approved amendments to the Emergency Medical Assistants Regulation that substantially increase the scope of practice for First Responders and Emergency Medical Responders in BC.
-Those amendments are not currently included in training programs, nor are they among the skills for which you were tested.
-However, this is mandatory - if you have not completed the training by September 2024, you could lose your FR license.

 Your Alumni Community